 Bobby is a lurcher who is based in the Student Support Centre.

-Often pupils who find it difficult to communicate with start to interact around Bobby.
+Often pupils who find it difficult to communicate with others, may start to interact around Bobby.
 He also helps 1:1 student support sessions.

 Joker is a rescue Greyhound and is based in Mrs Clements office.